DorukSega/artifactreborn/README.md

 ## What is Artifact Reborn?

 Artifact Reborn is an open source, non-profit, fan creation of [Artifact](https://playartifact.com/).
-Started after Artifact Foundry's [end of development](https://store.steampowered.com/news/app/583950/view/3047218819080842820), it's fan passion project.
+Started after Artifact Foundry's [end of development](https://store.steampowered.com/news/app/583950/view/3047218819080842820), it's a fan passion project.
-Its goal is to provide a moddable, expandable or even improvable alternative to Artifact Foundry.
+Its goal is to provide a moddable, expandable or even improvable alternative to previous Artifact games.

 We're doing this project for a few reasons; proving that a fun version of Artifact can be made, providing commmunity open source tools they can use to make their own versions (with highly modifiable puzzle/mod maker), and because it's a lot of fun.